Skip to main content

 • Each corresponding layer of freight is staggered in such a way that the palletized shipments maintain strength and integrity.
 All layers of stacks are secured by straps to the deck or the trailer walls, wrapped with shrink wrap, and fully secured.

-It’s rather easy to understand the benefits that Safe Stack Systems provide both the carrier and the customer.
-First and foremost, the shipments are much more likely to arrive at their destination in the same condition as they were initially shipped.
+It's rather easy to understand the benefits that Safe Stack Systems provide both you as the carrier and your customers.
+First and foremost, your shipments are much more likely to arrive at their destination in the same condition as they were initially shipped.
 Since a major expense to LTL shippers is damaged freight claims, this type of load system not only reduces these expenses but also provides multiple customers with better service.

-• The shipper of the goods is benefited by not having to replace damaged goods on their dime until claims are awarded.
+• As the shipper, you benefit by not having to replace damaged goods on your dime until claims are awarded.

-• The receiver of the goods can use the shipment quickly – without having to wait for replacements.
+• Your receiver can use the shipment quickly – without having to wait for replacements.

-• The end customer receives a superior product.
+• Your end customer receives a superior product.

 The possible drawbacks or hurdles of activating a Safe Stack loading system includes: